-Paget Henry (Ph.D. in Sociology, Cornell University, 1976) is Professor of Sociology and Africana Studies.
+Paget Henry (Ph.D. in Sociology, Cornell University, 1976) is Professor of Africana Studies and Sociology and Interim Chair of the Department of Africana Studies.
 His specializations are Dependency Theory, Caribbean Political Economy, Sociology of Religion, Sociology of Art and Literature, Africana Philosophy and Religion, Race and Ethnic Relations, Poststructuralism, and Critical Theory.

 The editor of The C. L. R. James Journal, Professor Henry is also an external examiner for the University of the West Indies and the University of Guyana.
 He has presented papers in North America, the Caribbean, Europe, and Africa, and he has organized several major conferences on such topics as C.L.R.
 James's Years in the U.S. and on Democracy and Development in the Caribbean.